whatnote/Christine-Clyde-Dog-Services/README.md

 ## Features left to Implement

--dog walking licence
+- dog walking licence
--dbs section
+- dbs section

 both to be added to the about section.